Ducks-Scripts/skyblockHack/ReadMe.md

 - Anti AFK and Anti bot detection

 ## Updates
-- Possibley moving part of this to js if it makes the performance better
+- Possibly changing part of this to js if the optimisation is worth it
 - Converting this into a GUI if school leaves me alone

 I will make this open source and public when I get bored of Skyblock :)